 - Incident response and management: Use planning, team training, and careful oversight to ensure you’re prepared for an incident and the immediate aftermath.

 - Penetration tests and red team exercises: Test your security practices with pen testing and self-audits.

 3. Have security engineers who code on your team

-Security engineers in your organization should manage your cloud environments with automation.
+Security engineers in your organization should manage your holistic cloud environments with automation.
 Since cloud systems are API-driven, you’ll either need to recruit team members who can code and know security or train people you already have.

 Having coding expertise is key, even if your organization doesn’t have internal expertise in this area.

 - Provide training: Upgrade your team’s security and coding knowledge and you’ll be prepared to move the right people into roles that can protect your cloud.